- Town Secretary

 |4218||Northlake Town Hall||1500 Commons Circle, Suite 300||Council Chambers||Northlake||76226|

-Election Results will not be posted until Denton County Elections Administration has finalized the reporting of all precincts.
+Election Results will not be posted until Denton County Elections Administration has finalized the reporting for all precincts.